The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons: Numerical Solution

 For our third case, we investigate the effects of changing the occurrence time of the fluctuations and solve the coupled differential equations with the initial conditions, $B_{Y}^{(0)}=0$, $\eta_{e_R}^{(0)}=\eta_{\mu_R}^{(0)}=\eta_{\tau_R}^{(0)}=0$, $v_0=1\times10^{-4}$, $b=1\times10^{-4}$, $\beta_{0}=5\times10^{-4}$, and three different values of $x_{0}=2.5\times10^{-4}, 4.5\times10^{-4}, 6.5\times10^{-4}$, and present the results in Fig.\ \ref{fig5}.
 It can be seen that when the fluctuations occur at higher temperatures, the maximum and final values of the hypermagnetic field amplitude, and as a result, the matter-antimatter asymmetries increase.

-We have also investigated the case with different values for the width of the the Gaussian distribution $\beta[x(T)]$ and have found that by decreasing the width of the Gaussian distribution, the maximum and the final values of the hypermagnetic field amplitude, and as a result, the matter-antimatter asymmetries increase.
+We have also investigated the case with different values for the width of the the Gaussian distribution $\beta[x(T)]$ and have found that by decreasing the width, the maximum and the final values of the hypermagnetic field amplitude, and as a result, the matter-antimatter asymmetries increase.
+Furthermore, we have examined two successive pulses with opposite temperature and vorticity profiles to see by how much can the second pulse negate the results of the first.
+To be specific, we assume $\beta(x)=\beta_{+}(x)+\beta_{-}(x)$ and $v(x) = v_{+}(x) + v_{-}(x)$ where